Estimated reading time: 4 minutes

 The best-in-class tools offer the option to view, track, and manage the costs associated with resource allocation in order to help businesses achieve greater performance against deadlines and financial goals.

 The process used to allocate and manage resources may vary considerably from one organization to the next, depending on a number of market and organizational factors, such as the level of detail and granularity required for resource assignment, or the respective responsibilities of the various stakeholders involved in resource management (Project Managers and Resource Managers, the PMO, Project Owners, and so forth) and the way they interact.
-What more, the process embraced by a given organization may evolve over time in response to shifts in the business environment.
-This is why it is essential to opt for a resource management tool that supports every option and opportunity.
+What’s more, the process embraced by a given organization may evolve over time due to shifts in the business environment.
+This is why it is essential to opt for a resource management system that supports every option and opportunity.

-- For example, many businesses and PMOs will find it very useful to be able to perform soft allocations (i.e. allocating a generic role before deciding on a named resource) for tentative projects.
+• For example, many businesses and PMOs use soft allocations for tentative projects.
+(This means allocating a generic role before deciding on a named resource.)

-- A proper Project Portfolio Management tool should enable you to assign resources at the level of an activity, of a project, or even of a program or a portfolio.
+• A proper PPM system should enable you to assign resources to activities, projects, programs, or even entire portfolios.
 Most organizations have to distribute a fixed pool of shared resources across multiple initiatives.
 Your PPM and resource management system should therefore support dependency analysis to help prevent and resolve resource assignment conflicts across projects.

-- Finally, PMOs need the ability to assess future work requirements and capacity in order to achieve realistic projections.
-Tool functionality such as pre-set project models suggesting standard resource requirements for a project, real-time views and reports for resources, and scenario simulation capabilities will help to anticipate — and therefore to better prioritize projects and/or to make the capacity adjustments ahead of time.
+• Finally, PMOs need the ability to assess future work requirements and capacity in order to achieve realistic projections.
+PPM system functionalities such as pre-set project models suggesting standard resource requirements for a project, real-time views and reports for resources, and scenario simulation capabilities will help to anticipate — and therefore to better prioritize projects and/or to make the capacity adjustments ahead of time.

 Looking for further information on resource management?
 Check out the following: